Detecting $\beta$ elements in iterated algebraic K-theory: Abstract

 \section{Abstract}

-The Lichtenbaum-Quillen conjecture (LQC) relates special values of zeta functions to algebraic K-theory groups.
-The Ausoni-Rognes red-shift conjectures generalize the LQC to higher chromatic heights in a precise sense.
-In this paper, we propose an alternate generalization of the LQC to higher chromatic heights and prove a highly nontrivial case this conjecture.
+The Lichtenbaum--Quillen conjecture (LQC) relates special values of zeta functions to algebraic K-theory groups.
+The Ausoni--Rognes red-shift conjectures generalize the LQC to higher chromatic heights in a precise sense.
+In this paper, we propose an alternate generalization of the LQC to higher chromatic heights and give evidence for it at height two.
 In particular, if the $n$-th Greek letter family is detected by a commutative ring spectrum $R$, then we conjecture that the $n+1$-st Greek letter family will be detected by the algebraic K-theory of $R$.
-We prove this in the case $n=1$ for $R=K(\mathbb{F}_q)_p$ where $p\ge 5$ and $q$ is prime power generator of the units in $\mathbb{Z}/p^2\mathbb{Z}$.
-In particular, we prove that the commutative ring spectrum $K(K(\mathbb{F}_q)_p)$ detects the $\beta$-family.
-The method of proof also implies that the $\beta$-family is detected in iterated algebraic K-theory of the integers.
-Consequently, one may relate iterated algebraic K-theory groups of the integers to modular forms satisfying certain congruences.
+We prove this in the case $n=1$ for $R=\K(\mathbb{F}_q)$ modulo $(p,v_1)$ where $p\ge 5$ and $q=\ell^k$ is a prime power generator of the units in $\mathbb{Z}/p^2\mathbb{Z}$.
+In particular, we prove that the commutative ring spectrum $\K(\K(\mathbb{F}_q))$ detects the part of the $p$-primary $\beta$-family that survives mod $(p,v_1)$.
+The method of proof also implies that these $\beta$ elements are detected in iterated algebraic K-theory of the integers.
+Consequently, one may relate iterated algebraic K-theory groups of the integers to integral modular forms satisfying certain congruences.